 I remember back at school when I was a part of a minority of teens who studded their clothes, ripped them up, used safety pins and created their own style.
 You could say it was rebelling against the norm and not wanting to be like the other guys and girls in my year.
 Going beyond what was on the high street was seen as ‘different’ and not necessarily cool either – but it was me.
 To say I thought I was individual might come as a surprise, seeing as punks have been doing that sort of stuff for years.
 But in a way, I was mixing different style genres together to create something that I liked.
 I wasn’t a punk and I wasn’t a metal head either!

-My dad owned Creepers, my mum dyed her hair different colours and for me only being around 10 years old my classmates thought this was weird!
+My dad owned Creepers, my mum dyed her hair different colours and for me only being around 10 years old, my classmates thought that was weird!
 But all that kind of stuff back then, is okay now.
 It isn’t seen as being individual, even though the people that do it think they are.

 Going beyond what was on the high street was seen as ‘different’ and not necessarily cool either – but it was me.

 Fashion is a funny thing really, but at the same time it’s great.
 You can express yourself, you can dress how you want and have fun with it.
 There’s such a large selection of what you can wear, mixing up styles and labels – creating you, basically.
 It can just be a shame when stylists pick it up and dress the latest hot celebrity in it meaning everyone follows like a heard of sheep!
 This has recently happened with the likes of the snap back, Creepers and studding everything.
 Sometimes it can be great because it means watered-down versions are created so you can buy things cheaper, but it makes the people who wore it before it became in fashion feel like they can’t wear it because every Tom, Dick and Harry has it on.
 And to be honest, sometimes you don’t want to carry on wearing something because celebrities are getting the credit for starting a trend that you had on 5 years ago!